 The Museum of Australian Democracy School Program brings 300 students through every day.
 That's 75,000 per year!
 How does one keep that many kids organized—let alone interested—in a history museum?

 Keeping such a massive number of kids focused, organized and moving through the exhibition presented a complex challenge.
-We began development on an interactive learning trail that enabled school groups to be broken down into small ‘teams’ that could independently and asynchronously navigate throughout the exhibition.
+We began development on an interactive learning trail that broke school groups into small ‘teams’.
+These smaller teams could navigate independently and asynchronously throughout the exhibition.
 This movement would be the key to the program in terms of circulation logistics.

-If you’re interested in purchasing Trail, or would like to know more about it, please contact us for more information.
+If you would like to know more about it, please contact us for more information.